Wrapping of bubbled up reverts

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-- The first parameter MUST be the address of the called contract that reverted.
+is the address of the called contract that reverted.selector

 Rationale